 In fact, different textures and patterns are also really popular.

-What better way to Segway from our French tips into our animal prints than with these tortoise shell Frenchies!
+What better way to transition from our French tips into our animal prints than with these tortoise shell Frenchies!

 Animal print is super hot right now.
 Not just leopard print, but snakeskin, zebra, giraffe – if it’s an animal and it has a pattern – it’s trending right now.